DeviCatOutlet/devicatoutlet.github.io/channelinfo.md

 Please note: Monthly giveaways are capped to 1x winner per month.
 As in, everyone is allowed to win up to 1x monthly giveaway in the same month.

+Privacy Policy for Giveaways:
+All personal information is for delivery for prize only.